January 2026 Garden Prep: Seeds, Soil & Winter Care Made Easy

 3. Plant your bare root trees and shrubs with 50% of Daddy Pete’s Planting Mix mixed with 50% of the dirt removed from the hole.
 Also, mulch those new plantings with Daddy Pete’s Hardwood Mulch or Daddy Pete’s Pine Bark Mulch.

-4. Add Daddy Pete’s Kickin’ Chickin to your compost bin to keep all of the beneficial microbes working during these colder months.
+4. Add Daddy Pete’s Kickin’ Chickin to your compost bin to keep all of the beneficial microbes working during these colder, winter months.

-5. Buy your seeds this month for early spring planting as there could be shortages this year.
-Try buying heirloom seeds and then practice saving some seeds from your 2025 harvest for 2026.
+5. Buy your seeds this month for early spring planting.
+Try buying heirloom seeds and then practice saving some seeds from your 2026 harvest for 2027.

 6. Prune only trees and shrubs that have not set buds for early spring bloom such as Crepe Myrtles.